Get

 One of the most common reasons for a skinny Doberman is poor eating habits.
 Most Doberman parents have read at some time or another that Dobermans are picky eaters or fussy eaters, at the least.

-If your Dobie is a fussy eater, he may be hiding his food so that he doesn’t have to eat it.
-Hiding his food or refusing to eat will prevent him from receiving the required amount of food that ensures he reaches a healthy weight.
+If your Dobie is a fussy eater, they may be hiding their food so that they don’t have to eat it.
+Hiding food or refusing to eat will prevent them from receiving the required amount of food that ensures they reach a healthy weight.

-This could be because the dog is getting too many treats or scraps from the table during the day, making it easy for him to refuse his regular dog food.
-While you love giving your dog treats and bits of your food, table scraps do not provide all the vitamins, nutrients, and calories he needs to be healthy.
+This could be because the dog is getting too many treats or scraps from the table during the day, making it easy for them to refuse their regular dog food.
+While you love giving your dog treats and bits of your food, table scraps do not provide all the vitamins, nutrients, and calories needed to be healthy.

-The problem could also be that the food doesn’t agree with him, so he hesitates to eat it or doesn’t eat it at all.
-In this case, it’s best to make an appointment with your vet to determine the best food to feed your furry friend.
+The problem could also be that the food doesn’t agree with them, so they hesitate to eat it or don’t eat it at all.

 2. Dietary Issues